opazupa/sauna-booker/README.md

 > _**Home**_ `sauna-booker` 📖 📅

-Books sauna slots for you automatcally based on your preferences. 🎢
+Books sauna slots for you automatically based on your preferences. 🎢

 ## Features 📦💥